gmcclarin/grace-nieboer-portfolio/README.md

 [Server Repo](https://github.com/gnieb/grace-nieboer-server2.0)

 ## About
-Front End client built with React JS in JavaScriptnto showcase favorite fullstack projects, both completed and in progress.
+Front End client built with React JS in JavaScript to showcase favorite fullstack projects, both completed and in progress.

 ### Built With
 - React.js